ashutosh30492/network_file_sender/README.md

 	node index.js

 The file which needs to be sent is file.zip.
 Will add configurable filenames and support for multiple files in the future.
+To download the file, the client needs to go to http://SERVER_IP_ADDRESS:1234/ on it's web browser.